test-denar/portal/src/pages/about.md

     background_color: secondary
     feature_padding_vert: small
     subtitle: >-
-      the prefix meta- is used to mean about (its own category).
-For example, metadata are data about data
+      The prefix  Meta- (from the Greek μετά, meaning "beyond") is used to mean about (its own category).
+For example, meta-intelligence is the intelligence concerning the intelligence itself.
     title: SOCIOTECHNICAL META-INTELLIGENCE
     padding_top: large
   - title: ''